bp-studio/box-pleating-studio/CONTRIBUTING.md

 but I see less point in doing so as those versions are old enough already, while the first issue is impossible to polyfill.

-There's currently no plans for officially supporting any browsers other than the major 5 (Chrome, Edge, Safari, Firefox and Opera).
+There's currently no plans for officially supporting browsers other than Chrome, Edge, Safari, Firefox, Opera, and Samsung Internet.

 ## Unit testing